jakobevangelista/nextauth-clerk-migration/README.md

 }
 ```

-#### Here is an example of accessing the user metadata through clerk's metadata
+#### Here is an example of accessing the user metadata through Clerk's metadata

 If you would like to store user metadata within Clerk's User object.
 Here is how you do it.